yogevshalmon/allsat-circuits/README.md

 Each assignment the value of each input variable v can either be v (positive), -v (negative) or x (*don't-care*), while don't-care values doesnt need to be include in the assignment.

-The variable polarity is with respect to the AIGINDEX not the AIGLIT, meaning for AIGLIT 2 the variable can be either 1, -1, x.
+The variable polarity is with respect to the input *index*, meaning for input with literal 2 the variable value in the assignment can be either 1, -1 or x.

 For example consider the next AIGER model describing a simple AND gate: